harshalchavan7/harshalchavan7/README.md

 # Welcome to My GitHub Profile! 👋

 Hi there!
 I'm Harshal Chavan, a passionate developer based in India.
-I'm currently pursuing my B.E. in Computer Science and Engineering, and I'm in my third year of studies.
+I'm currently pursuing my B.E. in Computer Science and Engineering, and I'm in my final (fourth) year of studies.

 ## About Me